ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     `"request_denied"`:
     : The request was denied for an unspecified reason.

+    `"invalid_interaction"`
+    : The client instance has provided an interaction reference that is incorrect for this request or the interaction modes in use have expired.

 `error_description` (string):
 :   A human-readable string description of the error intended for the